ScalaInc/node-omron-hvc-p2/README.md

   * If the serialport module has been already installed in you host computer, check the version.
 The node-omron-hvc-p2 now does not support older versions of the serialport module than 5.0.0 .
 * [node-gd](https://github.com/y-a-v-a/node-gd) (Optional, for Linux, Mac)
 * [lwip](https://github.com/EyalAr/lwip) (Optional, for Windows)
+# [jimp](https://https://github.com/oliver-moran/jimp) (Optional, for Windows - no pain in the ass to compile node-gyp dependencies on Windows)

 ## Installation